NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 start-date: 2020-09-24
 author: Kevin Cox
 co-authors: (TBD)
-shepherd-team: (TBD)
+shepherd-team: @blaggacao, @jonringer, @nrdxp
 related-issues: (TBD)
 ---

 # Summary

 This defines a policy for how to manage nixpkgs changes that break dependent derivations or tests.
-It specifies time frames and procedures so that maintainers of dependencies and dependents can know what to expect from each other when making breaking changes.
+It specifies timeframes and procedures so that maintainers of dependencies and dependents can know what to expect from each other when making breaking changes.

+The direct intended result of this RFC is:

+- Maintainers of dependencies have a clear framework for handling changes that break dependants.
+- Maintainers of dependants have a clear framework for how dependency breacking changes will be handled.
+- NixOS channels will very rarely (ideally never) stall due to build or test failures.

 This document is only focused on changes to derivation builds and tests it **does not** aim to make any opinion on changes that can break user machines or configurations.
+(While this is an interesting topic it is harder to put concrete rules on due to the difficulty of identifying these breakages.
+In order to be covered by this policy please but tests on your packages.)

 # Motivation